Chin-Sun/Telecommunicataion-Network/Chapter 5.md

 - Pacing: Pacing involves controlling the rate at which data is transmitted to match the speed at which the receiver can process it, preventing overwhelm or congestion.
 - Multiplexing: Multiplexing allows multiple data streams to be transmitted over a single communication channel simultaneously.
 It enables the sharing of network resources efficiently.
 ### 3. End to End versus Hop by Hop
-- **End to End:** Communication spans across **the entire network**, potentially involving multiple intermediate nodes or segments, enabling communication between devices situated at different parts of the network.
+- **End to End:** Communication spans across **the entire network(OSI; TCP/IP model)**, potentially involving multiple intermediate nodes or segments, enabling communication between devices situated at different parts of the network.
 - **Hop by Hop:** Communication happens directly between devices within a single network segment
+-  a "hop" refers to the movement of data from one network device or node to another.
+Each network device (like routers, switches, or gateways) through which data passes between source and destination constitutes a hop.
+#### TCP vs. UDP
+- UDP vs. TCP:
+- TCP is a connection-oriented protocol that guarantees reliable, ordered, and error-checked delivery of data.
+It includes mechanisms for sequencing, acknowledgment, and retransmission of lost packets, ensuring data integrity and ordering.
+- UDP, on the other hand, is a connectionless protocol that does not provide the same level of reliability or sequencing.
+UDP packets are typically sent without establishing a connection and do not guarantee delivery, ordering, or error correction.
+- UDP does not maintain a connection state or provide mechanisms for packet sequencing, acknowledgment, or flow control.
+- Additionally, UDP does not perform congestion control.
+If a congested network leads to packet loss or delay, UDP does not attempt to alleviate congestion or retransmit lost packets.
+#### End to End system initiating error recovery
+- Acknowledgment and Retransmission (ARQ): If the receiving end detects missing or corrupted data (using sequence numbers or checksums), it sends negative acknowledgments (NAKs) or does not send positive acknowledgments (ACKs).
+This prompts the sender to retransmit the missing or damaged data.
+- Timeout Mechanisms: End systems set timeouts for receiving acknowledgments.
+- Selective Repeat or Go-Back-N: These are techniques used in protocols like TCP to recover lost or corrupted data.
+- Error Detection and Correction Codes: End systems can use error detection and correction codes (such as CRC or checksums) to identify and rectify errors in received data.
+- Higher-Layer Protocols